mcostanzo/tflite-react-native/README.md

+# NOTES IN THIS VERSION
+1. Can use models from asset or storage (RNFetchBlob.fs.dirs.MainBundleDir).
+2. Auto convert input image to grayscale when models use grayscale image.

 # tflite-react-native

 A React Native library for accessing TensorFlow Lite API.
 Supports Classification, Object Detection, Deeplab and PoseNet on both iOS and Android.